willrowe12345/PSY6422-Replication-Project/README.md

 ## Other files:
 renv.lock – ensures reproducible R package versions

-All analysis is written in R using a reproducible Quarto workflow.
+### Reproducible
+The project used "renv" for reproducibility.
+To install the correct package version use:

+install.packages("renv")
+renv::restore()

-The original data set can be found here. https://willrowe12345.github.io/PSY6422-Replication-Project/ which is linked from the FORRT replication hub :https://forrt.org/replication-hub/
+The original data set can be found here. https://willrowe12345.github.io/PSY6422-Replication-Project/, which is linked from the FORRT replication hub:https://forrt.org/replication-hub/
 At the time of this project, this was last updated on 15th June 2025.